antonioribeiro/google2fa/README.md

 $valid = $google2fa->verifyKey($user->google2fa_secret, $secret, $window);
 ```

+Setting the `$window` parameter to `0` may also mean that the system will not accept a key that was valid when the user has seen it in their generator as it usually takes some time for the user to input the key to the particular form field.

 An attacker might be able to watch the user entering his credentials and one time key.
 Without further precautions, the key remains valid until it is no longer within the window of the server time.
 In order to prevent usage of a one time key that has already been used, you can utilize the `verifyKeyNewer` function.